-Ensure to leave some extra headspace, at least 18 inches above the power rack, if you plan to fully utilize the pull-up bar not compromising on the range of motion.
+Ensure leaving some extra headspace, at least 18 inches above the power rack, if you plan to fully utilize the pull-up bar, not compromising the range of motion.

-It will also help if your power rack holds the pull-up bar a little below the maximum height of the equipment, just like in the case of the TITAN T-2 short power rack.
+It will also help if your power rack holds the pull-up bar a little below the maximum height of the equipment, just like in the TITAN T-2 short power rack.

 Is It Possible to Cut Down a Power Rack?